kraken426/System_-_network_security/worksheet_1/readme.md

 # Worksheet 1
-Aim: Implementing Access Controls in Windows Machine and Managing Access Controls in Linux Machine.
+*Implementing Access Controls in Windows Machine and Managing Access Controls in Linux Machine.*